Best time to visit the Lofoten Islands

 When to come

 “Personally, I enjoy the winter as I think the scenery is just stunning.
 The contrast of the snow and the white sandy beaches, dramatic mountain landscapes and Arctic light make the Lofoten Islands a spectacular place to visit.
-This combined with the very real chance of Northern Lights viewing in the evening makes it one of my favourite parts of Northern Scandinavia.
+This combined with the very real chance of Northern Lights viewing in the evening makes it one of my favorite parts of Northern Scandinavia.
 Pack for warmth, though: layers, lots of layers, and as much wool as possible!”

 Tips on enjoying your downtime